tsveta-ttj/react-app/README.md

 ## Login & Registration User functionality
 The Login page contains a form for existing user authentication.
 By providing an email and password the app will login a user.

-The Registration page contains a form and by given username, email, username, password  the app will register a new user in the system.
+The Registration page contains a form and by given username, email, password  the app will register a new user in the system.

 If the Login / Registration was successful:
 - redirect to Catalog page